DeYoungTech/terraform-provider-awslightsail/docs/resources/contact_method.md

 # Resource: awslightsail_contact_method

-Creates a domain entry resource.
+Creates a contact method resource.
 Each AWS account is limited to a single endpoint per conact protocol.

 ## Example Usage